 - In the Projects section, click Create Project.

 Parameter Description Project Name The name of the project.
-The project name must be unique within an Alibaba Cloud account.
+The name must be unique within your Alibaba Cloud account.
 After the project is created, you cannot change the name of the project.
 Region The region of the data center for the project.
 We recommend that you select the region where the ECS instance resides.
-Then, you can use an internal network of Alibaba Cloud to accelerate log collection.
+This way, you can use an internal network of Alibaba Cloud to accelerate log collection.

 After the project is created, you cannot change the region or migrate the project to another region.